 “Always,” John responded.

-“Thank you,” I told him.
+“Thank you,” I said.
 “I can’t…I don’t think I can talk about this anymore right now.”

-I squirmed upright in his arms, feeling like I was unable to take a full breath.
+I squirmed upright in his arms, having trouble pulling in a full breath.
 I hadn’t had an attack in months, but with my surging heartbeat and rising panic, I could sense one looming on the distant horizon.

 Henry shifted along with me, the heavy muscle of his arm bracing me up as he snaked it behind my shoulders, his other hand coming back to rest on my leg.

 “You don’t have to talk about it,” John said.
 “Not until you’re ready.
 I’d say we could return to the discussion that led to this revelation, but now doesn’t feel like the time for that.”

 I shook my head, agreeing with him.